ONSdigital/ons-schema-definitions/docs/electronic_questionnaire_to_dap.rst

   ``flushed``
     Whether the survey was flushed or not.
 This will be `true` if the survey has been flushed through eQ (surveys that haven't been submitted could be flushed through at the end of their collection period) and `false` otherwise.
   ``collection``
-    ``exercise_sid``
+    A dictionary of data about the collction exercise the response is for ``exercise_sid``
       The Collection exercise UUID (generated in RM) ``instrument_id`` (to be replaced with eq_schema)